codecov/timestring/README.md

 # timestring [![Build Status](https://secure.travis-ci.org/stevepeak/timestring.png)](http://travis-ci.org/stevepeak/timestring)

 ## Description
-**timestring** is a python module that handles dates and ranges more effectively by changing common phrases into usable objects.
-These objects.
-These objects, known as `Date` or `Range` can be easily converted into `mysql` or `postgresql` friendly queries.
+Converting strings into usable time objects.
+The time objects, known as `Date` and `Range` have a number of methods that allow you to easily change and manage your useres input dynamically.

 ## Usage